 Here are five do’s and five don’ts to get you in the know and get you moving.

 1. Do Stretch

-It’s always a good idea to prime your body before you do any sort of exercise, or go about your day for that matter, but it’s especially important when it comes to running.
-It will give you more flexibility, wake you up a bit, and, most importantly, help you avoid injuries; a pulled hamstring is going to affect more than just your running life.
+It’s always a good idea to warm-up your body before you do any sort of exercise, but it’s especially important when it comes to running.
+It may give you more flexibility, wake you up a bit more, and, most importantly, help you prevent injury; a pulled hamstring is going to affect more than just your running life.

-Make sure you’re doing it right, though.
-Static stretching (meaning holding stretches for a long period of time) can actually reduce performance.
-Instead you want to focus on dynamic stretches, which means that you’re keeping your body in motion during the stretch.
+Make sure you’re doing it right.
+Static stretching, meaning holding stretches for a long period of time, can actually reduce performance.
+Instead, you may want to focus on dynamic stretches, which means that you’re keeping your body in motion during the stretch.
 Things like:

 After your run, you can do your static stretching.
 Focus on the hamstrings, quadriceps, groin, and hips, but don’t forget about your upper and side body; all of you is working when you run, even though the legs get the brunt of it.
 A forward fold and a quad stretch is a great place to start.